charmeleon-zz/jekyll-archive/_posts/2012-11-26-pitfalls-when-creating-a-bittorrent-client.md

 ### Begin with simple torrents

 If this is your first time building something from spec and using a language you've never used before, it's best to use simple torrents.
 The nuances of the spec and the language will keep you sufficiently occupied for a while, and architecturing a large, already-scaled project from scratch is not in your best interest.
-[Tom's test.torrent](https://github.com/charmeleon/BitClient/blob/master/torrents/test.torrent) is posibly the best torrent file to begin with. _\(As an annecdote, I should put it out here that I started with a file for Fedora 14, which was apparently long outdated from the moment I picked it up.
-As a result, all trackers were out of date or returned no peers, and though I was on the right path I couldn't tell because I couldn't find anyone to connect to -- so beware of dead torrents\)._
+[Tom's test.torrent](https://github.com/charmeleon/BitClient/blob/master/torrents/test.torrent) is posibly the best torrent file to begin with. _\(As an annecdote, I should put it out here that I started with a file for Fedora 14, which had long since disappeared from the moment I picked it up.
+As a result, trackers either were no longer online or returned no peers, and though I was on the right path I couldn't tell because I couldn't find anyone to connect to -- so beware of dead torrents\)._

 ### Incorrect request size

 This issue was almost entirely my fault for not reading below this line in the specification:
 >> __This section is under dispute!
 Please use the discussion page to resolve this!__
 \(In my defense, I'm of the opinion that a mandatory portion of the official specification shouldn't be listed in a section under dispute, nor hidden amongst a wall of text\).
 As a bonus, using an incorrect request size results in peers merely dropping you -- there's no clear indication of where you went wrong.
 I only realized this was an issue after following my requests on [wireshark](http://www.wireshark.org/) and noticed every peer dropping me after my request was sent.
-For now, I've hard-coded my request size to 2^14 \(2**14 in Python\).
+For now, I've hard-coded my request size to 2^14 \(2\*\*14 in Python\).

 ### Block offset

 Incidentally, this is the issue that followed when I fixed the incorrect request size issue above.
 Taking a closer look at the specification:
->>  __request: <len=0013><id=6><index><begin><length>__
+>>  __request: \<len=0013\>\<id=6\>\<index\>\<begin\>\<length\>__
 >>
 >>The __request__ message is fixed length, and is used to request a block.
 The payload contains the following information:
 >>...